‘One Piece’ 861 Manga: Capone Bege Meets Commander That Could Ruin Their Plans

 One Piece 861 manga will finally feature the exciting wedding between Sanji and Pudding.
 Guests have already arrived salivating at all the delectable food and drinks Big Mom has prepared for the special occasion, which already started in the recently released One Piece Chapter 860.

 Meanwhile, the situation behind the scene is even more exciting and tense.
 The players are now gearing up for the bloody roles they are set to play in the coming One Piece 861 manga chapter.
 Pudding was last seen lamenting on the long day ahead; she will have to shoot Sanji as it is the arranged signal for Big Mom’s assassination squad to burst into the scene and massacre the Vinsmoke clan, thereby completing Big Mom’s claim to the clone army, the Germa 66.
-But more tiring for Pudding are the numerous guests whose memories she has to later edit using her Devil Fruit ability Memo Memo no Mi to make them forget what would definitely be a gory scene.
+But more tiring for Pudding are the numerous guests whose memories she has to later edit using her Devil Fruit ability, Memo Memo no Mi, to make them forget what would definitely be a gory scene.

 On the other hand, the Straw Hat Pirates and Capone Bege alliance is ready to put into motion their plan to kill Big Mom.
 While Luffy and the rest of the Straw Hats were not featured in the recently released One Piece Chapter 860, Bege was seen manning the security of the wedding.